jtpio/jtpio.github.io/_posts/2015-08-09-puzzle-pawns-chessboard-square.md

 Probablity to form a square: 0.000518
 {% endhighlight %}

 The value is pretty close to the calculated one.
 Of course it is not exactly equal, and running the program again would output a different value.
-But it is approximately equal, and it is a good way to verify that the **order of magnitude is good**.
+But it is approximately equal, and it is a good way to verify that the **order of magnitude is good correct**.

 ## Conclusion
 Once again, nice puzzle, without having to be too complicated.